Giovanni Battista Caproni: Career

 Between World War I and World War II, he devoted most of his effort to the design and production of bombers and light transport aircraft, and his company manufactured the early Stipa-Caproni and Caproni Campini N.1, the ducted fan experimental aircraft which were precursors of true jet aircraft.
 During this period, his company became Società Italiana Caproni, a major conglomerate which purchased other manufacturers, creating subsidiaries which included Caproni Bergamasca and Caproni Vizzola, although the assertion that Caproni also purchased the Reggiane company to form a "Caproni Reggiane" subsidiary is a myth.
 Caproni was granted the title Conte di Taliedo (Count of Taliedo, or Earl of Taliedo) during the interwar period.

 The Caproni company produced aircraft for the Regia Aeronautica (Italian Royal Air Force) during World War II – primarily bombers, transports, seaplanes, and trainers, although the Caproni Vizzola subsidiary also built several fighter prototypes.

 The Società Italiana Caproni conglomerate ceased operations in 1950, although its last vestige, the Caproni Vizzola subsidiary, survived until 1983.

 Death and legacy

 Caproni died in Rome on October 27, 1957.
 His remains were transferred to his hometown of Massone where he was buried in the Caproni family grave.

 In 1983, Caproni was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

-In the 2013 Japanese anime film The Wind Rises, a fictionalized version of him interacts with the protagonist.
+In the 2013 Japanese anime film The Wind Rises, a fictionalized version of him interacts with the protagonist, Jiro Horikoshi, in dream sequences.